MakesYT/NodifyM.Avalonia/README.md

 #### You can git clone the project and run `NodifyM.Avalonia.Example`

 ## Changelog
+### 1.0.13
+- Fixed SelectedNode Property
+- Added the ability to select and drag the Node corresponding to the Connector
 ### 1.0.12
 - Fixed the adaptive node layout calculation error
 - Added node centerline alignment